 Liability for Tenant Injuries and Insurance for Landlords

-A landlord is only liable for the injuries of tenants and visitors in cases where the landlord's negligence has caused the injuries in the above circumstances.
+A landlord is only liable for the injuries of renters and visitors in circumstances where the landlord's negligence has caused the injuries in the above cases.
 Additionally, this negligence must be the direct cause of the injury.

 For landlord liability to attach, the following must be proven:

-- the cause of the injury was the failure to repair the dangerous condition
+- The cause of the injury was the failure to repair the dangerous condition

-- the damage that resulted (the injury) was serious and probable (i.e., foreseeable)
+- The damage that resulted (the injury) was serious and probable (i.e., foreseeable)

-- the landlord's negligence directly caused the injury
+- The landlord's negligence directly caused the injury

 In order to hold the landlord liable, the tenant will have to prove each of the above elements.
 Take the example of the broken stairwell, above.
 Assume the tenant took the front stairwell, stepped on the broken step, injured himself, and that the step had been broken for several months.
 The tenant could prove:

 If an injury satisfies the above criteria, tenants can sue for:

-- Medical Bills
+- Medical bills

-- Lost Earnings
+- Lost earnings

-- Pain and Suffering
+- Pain and suffering

-- Disability or Disfigurement
+- Disability or disfigurement

-- Emotional Distress
+- Emotional distress

-- Personal property damage--e.g., things that have been damaged as a result of the landlord's negligence.
+- Personal property damage — e.g., things that have been damaged as a result of the landlord's negligence.

 The only exception would be where a landlord's faulty repair or workmanship caused the injury.
 Then the landlord may be liable for the defect.